lindsey98/Grab-safety/README.md

 # Grab-safety
-This is project is for 2019 Grab AI challenge.
+This project is for 2019 Grab AI challenge.
 ## Problem description
 We aim to categorize car trips as being dangerous or normal based on a set of features:
 - Accuracy : the accuracy of GPS
-- Bearing : the GPS bearing
+- Bearing : Bearing is the direction to the destination or target.
 - Acceleration_x : the acceleration on x axis
 - Acceleration_y : the acceleration on y axis
 - Acceleration_z : the acceleration on z axis